The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 55 words.
 2.reduce the length of this precis to exactly 45 words.
-3.introduce one of the following words into the precis: about, because, if, may, otherwise, unless, until, whether.
+3.introduce one of the following words into the precis: although, because, if, just, otherwise, ought, until, whether.

 Word Games